 Step 4: Try interactive and Wii exercise games

-"My family's Wii game system not only gives us exercise, but there are many games which provide friendly competition," says professional speaker Darcy Keith.
-"My 7 year-old daughter and I dance side-by-side to see who can score the highest on Just Dance.
+"My family's Wii game system (Nintendo, starting at $100) not only gives us exercise, but there are many games which provide friendly competition," says professional speaker Darcy Keith.
+"My 7-year-old daughter and I dance side by side to see who can score the highest on Just Dance.
 We also bowl, play Frisbee golf, compete in Mario Cart and much more!
-It's given us a deeper bond by playing as a family, as well as allowing us to teach our daughter how to be a good sport."
+It's given us a deeper bond by playing as a family, and it's allowed us to teach our daughter how to be a good sport."